datacraft-dsc/DEPs/0/README.md

 for operators to configure and deploy if they wish, or alternatively operators may wish to develop their own Agents - the only requirement is conformance to the DEP Standard APIs.

+## Consumer

+A participant in the data system who acquires and utilises Assets in the Data Ecosystem.

+## Data Asset

+A subtype of Asset that represents a single data object that can be utilised in the data ecosystem.

+A Data Asset may have any content format, at the discretion of its Publisher.
+However it is recommended that Publishers make use of existing standard data formats (e.g. CSV files) to maximise utility to Consumers

 ## Data Ecosystem

 An interconnected network of participants who are able to interoperate using standard protocols